-The DR's indigenous Taino inhabitants (see History and Myth) led rich spiritual lives.
-Scholars believe the Taino recognized numerous cemi (spirits), who both controlled the natural elements like the rain, sun, and moon and inhabited animate and innimate objects such as trees, mountains, and animals.
-To communicate with and worship cemi, the Taino practiced various rituals led by a behique (shaman) or cacique (community leader - see History and Myth).
+The DR's indigenous Taino inhabitants (see p.
+1-3 of History and Myth) led rich spiritual lives.
+Scholars believe the Taino recognized numerous cemi (spirits), who both controlled the natural elements like the rain, sun, and moon and inhabited animate and inanimate objects such as trees, mountains, and animals.
+To communicate with and worship cemi, the Taino practiced various rituals led by a behique (shaman) or cacique (community leader - see p.
+1 of History and Myth).
 If left unappeased, cemi could bring misfortune and illness.
 A behique also communicated with the spirits of deceased ancestors (opia or hupia) to transmit messages between the living and the dead.